vrnetlab/vrnetlab/ftosv/README.md

 Password:
 ```

+5. After the login (username: *admin*, password: *admin*), once the system is ready and the prompt appears, you need to **stop ztd** with the command `ztd cancel`.
+Then, `write memory` and `reload`.
-5. Once the image is built, you can shutdown the qemu-system host as the image has been built.
+6. Once the reload is completed, you can shutdown the qemu-system host as the image has been built.
 With 10.5.2.4, it creates an image of approximately 7G.
-6. Next is to convert from vmdk to qcow2.
+7. Next is to convert from vmdk to qcow2.

 ```bash
 qemu-img convert -f vmdk -O qcow2 OS10-Disk-1.0.0.vmdk dellftos.{VERSION}.qcow2